Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory

 \section{Abstract}

 Local quantum criticality in itinerant fermion systems has been extensively investigated through the soft-gap Anderson impurity model, wherein a localized, correlated impurity, hybridizes with a broad conduction band with a singular, $|\omega|^r$, density of states.
 However, lattice models hosting quantum critical points (QCPs), do not appear to have such a spectrum emerging at the QCP.
 In this work, we report the emergence of such a singular form of the density of states in a three-orbital lattice model, within dynamical mean field theory, precisely at a quantum critical point, separating a gapless, Fermi liquid, metallic phase from a gapped, Mott insulating phase.
-The corresponding Matsubara self-energy is observed to have a form, $-{\rm Im}\Sigma(i\omega_n\to 0)\sim |\omega_n|^{\alpha}$, with the temperature-dependent exponent $\alpha$ varying from $+1$ deep in the FL regime, to $-1$ in the Mott insulator regime.
+A temperature-dependent exponent, $\alpha$, defined using the corresponding Matsubara self-energy, is found to vary from $+1$ deep in the FL regime, to $-1$ in the Mott insulator regime.
 Interestingly, we find that $\alpha$ becomes temperature independent, and hence isosbestic, precisely at the QCP.
-The isosbestic exponent is shown to be a consequence of an emergent soft-gap spectrum, $|\omega|^r$ at the QCP, where $r = -\alpha_{\rm iso}$.
+The isosbestic exponent is shown to lead to an emergent soft-gap spectrum, $|\omega|^r$ at the QCP, where $r = |\alpha_{\rm iso}|$.
 We discuss the implications of our findings for non-Fermi liquid behaviour in the quantum critical region of the phase diagram.